AMIA-healing/HCS-AMIA-Workshop/README.md

 # Module 3

-## Module 3: Implementing and using dashboards in the community – Leads: Marc LaRochelle and Peter Balvanz
+## Module 3: Implementing and using dashboards in the community

 Password-protected dashboards were introduced to HCS communities by community-specific data managers hired to share data and promote data driven decision-making.
 Community coalition rosters were consulted to provide dashboard access, and new members could request access.
 For most communities, dashboard introduction occurred during monthly coalition meetings when data managers could provide an orientation to the tool; dashboards were revisited monthly during coalition meetings to note new trends to discuss.
 We identified numerous barriers and facilitators to use through interviews with coalition members and community staff, as well as debriefs with implementing staff.
 Barriers included accessibility of dashboard, poor timing of data delivery, lack of utility, time constraints, and misalignment of dashboard as a tool.
 Facilitators included staff support to access and navigate dashboards as well as staff explaining trends they see.
 As a result of these lessons, numerous changes were introduced at the study and site-specific level.
 This module will provide qualitative evidence based on exemplary quotes from end-users for the themes identified as barriers and facilitators to dashboard use.
 We will also present an example from one of the sites, Massachusetts, where a process was developed that was staged and engaging to the communities to facilitate the introduction of the data to start a discussion on the gaps in opioid use disorder services revealed by the data and opportunities which the intervention could address.